-Let's get back to continuous functions on a closed interval [a,b].
+Let us get back to continuous functions on a closed interval [a, b].
 If f is such a function, the Extreme Value Theorem guarantees that it has an absolute minimum and an absolute maximum.
-But can we find those?
+But how can we find those?
 It is actually not hard to do.
 Let's think about this a little.
-Suppose $c \in [a,b]$ is an absolute maximum of f.
-Then $f(c) \geq f(x)$ for any other $x \in [a,b]$.
-If a < c < b, then c must also be a local maximum because if you look at a neighborhood of c that is small enough to be in [a,b], then it must also be true for every x in that neighborhood that $f(c) \geq f(x)$.
-So either c is a local maximum or c=a or c=b.
+Suppose $c \in [a, b]$ is an absolute maximum of f.
+Then $f(c) \ge f(x)$ for any other $x \in [a, b]$.
+If a < c < b, then c must also be a local maximum because if you look at a neighborhood of c that is small enough to be in [a, b], then it must also be true for every x in that neighborhood that $f(c) \ge f(x)$.
+So either c is a local maximum or c = a or c = b.
 If c is a local maximum then it must also be a critical point by Fermat's Theorem.
 A similar argument shows that if d is an absolute minimum then d is either a critical point or is one of the endpoints of the interval.
-So if we want to find the absolute extrema of f on [a,b], we can proceed to find all of the critical points of f, and then we can compare the values of f at these critical points with each other and with f(a) and f(b).
+So if we want to find the absolute extrema of f on [a, b], we can proceed to find all of the critical points of f, and then we can compare the values of f at these critical points with each other and with f(a) and f(b).
 The largest of these values is (or are) the absolute maximum (or maxima) and the smallest is (or are) the absolute minimum (or minima).
-Typically, there are only a small number of critical points and therefore it is easy enough to calculate the values of f at those and at the two endpoints of the interval.
+Typically, there are only a small number of critical points of the interval.
 Look at Example 6 for how this can be done.